scailable/sclbl-integration-sdk/postprocessor-cloud-inference-example/README.md

 For this example to work, you need to ensure that you have assigned the Face locator model on your edge device from the Nx AI Cloud.

 You also need an AWS account and the associated Access Key and Access Secret.
+Please refer to the amazon AWS documentation on how to get these keys.
+The user needs `AmazonRekognitionReadOnlyAccess` to use the features in this demo.
+Amazon usage charges may apply.

 # How To Use